Just the Facts: Dispelling the RSS, Blog, and Openness Myth

 There is two major problems with the vertical search application angle. (both could be overcome but still an issue).

-1. From the end user perspective, having an more “inter-active” experience is not neccessarily important.
-Anyone who have been building search engines know that users rarely “interact” with search engines.
-Perhaps Google have trained searchers to be instantaneously critical but users rarely go beyond the first few page of a search result and rarely do more than hit “next page” What this means is that all the semantics that the vertical players have created around the data is only good for the user to evaluate relevancy but not to IMPROVE relevancy.
+1. From the end user perspective, having an more inter-active experience is not neccessarily important.
+Anyone who have been building search engines know that users rarely interact with search engines.
+Perhaps Google have trained searchers to be instantaneously critical but users rarely go beyond the first few page of a search result and rarely do more than hit next page What this means is that all the semantics that the vertical players have created around the data is only good for the user to evaluate relevancy but not to IMPROVE relevancy.
 Users are not likely to learn to click on functionalities to filter and re-rank search results.
 Perhaps Ajax will solve this problem in the future by improving user friendliness, but for now, this is a serious concern for many vertical search players.
 That despite their effots to add more application functionality around the search engine, the users refuse to see it as an application.

 2. The jasmine live content providers also want to be application providers.
 Old school offline content owners are adept at repackaging data and selling them through multiple channels and formats.
 Building applications will be the obvious growth strategy for jump starting thier flat revenue base and/or stock price.
 The online content owners will also have to learn to do so to survive.
 Perhaps a few of the vertical search app providers will be acquired strictly for this purpose, but these players generally do not have the equity or cash horde to be able to pay for premiums of internet acquisitions.

-Perhaps there is hope for the vertical search app companies, but I think the answer lies not in search applications BUT in “transaction” applications.
+Perhaps there is hope for the vertical search app companies, but I think the answer lies not in search applications BUT in transaction applications.
 Look at eBay, without paypal, it would look not so different to a vertical search app/engine.
 But with paypal, eBay is a much more valuable and defensible.
-Moving beyond solving “dicovery” issues to “settlement” efficiency could be the next phase of growth for vertical search apps. . . but again. . . they will run up against web 1.0 startups that already do both (ie. simplyhired versus. monster).
+Moving beyond solving dicovery issues to settlement efficiency could be the next phase of growth for vertical search apps. . . but again. . . they will run up against web 1.0 startups that already do both (ie. simplyhired versus. monster).

 The End of Google's Innocence?

 Google was (and still is) the type of company that proud itself in being one of the few companies in the world where most of the management and strategic decisions are made bottoms up . . . by engineers and managers who are closest to cutting edge technology and users.
-This was so much so that when Eric Schmidt formed the “corporate strategy” group within Google, it was named Business Operations instead to quell concerns within the company that an elite group of ex-MBA’s and strategy consultants will instead determine the fate of a company that previously had been havens for engineers and alpha-geeks.
-(Biz Ops as the group is called internally is quite a cryptic set of meaningless words . . . if I saw that on a business card, I would have thought of customer service, IT, or some sort of project/process management group if I didn’t know better)
+This was so much so that when Eric Schmidt formed the corporate strategy group within Google, it was named Business Operations instead to quell concerns within the company that an elite group of ex-MBA's and strategy consultants will instead determine the fate of a company that previously had been havens for engineers and alpha-geeks.
+(Biz Ops as the group is called internally is quite a cryptic set of meaningless words . . . if I saw that on a business card, I would have thought of customer service, IT, or some sort of project/process management group if I didn't know better)

 Only 12 month ago, Google was the type of company that went out and acquired relatively obscure technology leaders like Keyhole and Picasa.
 I bet those acquisition were driven by Google engineers trying to solve technical problems for a product they want to launch and eventually decide it would be better to acquire rather than build or buy.
 The idea then bubbled up to some executive who championed the purchase.
 Since the acquisition cost was relatively cheap, this model was entirely feasible.

 Times have changed; however . . .
 Google is growing up rapidly in front of our eyes.
-Today these Biz Ops guys are stumping around the Valley, Virginia, Redmond, Beijing, Luxembourg and all across the world looking to put Google’s $100B (close enough) market cap to work.
+Today these Biz Ops guys are stumping around the Valley, Virginia, Redmond, Beijing, Luxembourg and all across the world looking to put Google�s $100B (close enough) market cap to work.
 They are not talking some tiny hundred million dollar acquisition . . . no, these guys are rumored to be buying everything from Skype, AOL, to TIVO. . . really anything and everything.
 Whenever there is an auction for a technology or media company any where in world, these guys will be there waiting to give away some funny money.
-In short, they are no different than any other large company in the world run amuck with MBA’s trying to take over the world in one swoop and moving on to the next target with little remorse or thought.
+In short, they are no different than any other large company in the world run amuck with MBA's trying to take over the world in one swoop and moving on to the next target with little remorse or thought.

-The “old” Google is still alive and well, but “new” Google is growing stronger everyday . . . there really is no turning back.
+The old Google is still alive and well, but new Google is growing stronger everyday . . . there really is no turning back.
 If Google wants to play with the big boys, this is the road they need to walk down . . . with the tacit understanding (resignation?) that innovation and product development will not get them where they need to be . . . that they cannot corner the market on talent and innovation, try as they may.
 That incumbent market share, experience, relationships, and knowledge still meant for something.
-That PageRank COULD be the only time in Google’s lifetime a disruptive technology they created turned an industry upside down.
+That PageRank COULD be the only time in Google's lifetime a disruptive technology they created turned an industry upside down.
 As most companies have learned by now, you stack the deck in your favor any way you can . . . and if that means using some stock to your advantage, then so be it.
-Google is a two headed beast now, even if they tried to hide one of them with some innocuous sounding business cards . . . it remain to be seen if the two heads will get along or the infinitely noble and envious bottoms-up culture and ecology will become the victim of Google’s own growth spurt . . .
+Google is a two headed beast now, even if they tried to hide one of them with some innocuous sounding business cards . . . it remain to be seen if the two heads will get along or the infinitely noble and envious bottoms-up culture and ecology will become the victim of Google's own growth spurt . . .
 Really no different than every single start-up turned gorilla in the last 50 years . . .

 Spam, Spit, and now Sbots - AOL Thinking Small Again